emattias/sthlm.js/README.md

-# Sthlm.js Demo Project
+# React :heart: D3.
+Get the best out of both worlds (using Victory.js) - Demo Project
-This is the demo project I used for my presentation "React :heart: D3.
-Get the best out of both worlds (using Victory.js)" that I presented at the sthlm.js meetup 2017-01-30.
+This is the demo project I used for my presentation that I gave at the sthlm.js meetup 2017-01-30.

 Here are the [slides](http://rawgithub.com/emattias/sthlm.js/master/slides/index.html).